 This idea of unconsciously sifting through an invisible information superhighway and using the resulting “gut feeling” as a guide may sound mystical and far-fetched.
 But most people practice this skill even if they do not realize it.
 Choosing what job offer to accept, or who to be in a relationship with are examples where we think logically, but also listen to and trust an inner sense of knowing to guide us along the right path.

 Since intuition flows from our bodies and minds, taking care of the health of our whole selves is vital.
 If our minds are clogged with toxic thinking or our bodies overwhelmed by poor habits, how can we expect our system to process information most efficiently and accurately?
 When our systems are balanced, intuition can come through loud and clear.
-(I am sharing an exciting announcement at the end of this blog that will guide you to achieve balance on all levels!)

 You can also improve your ability to listen to your intuition by consciously choosing to surround yourself with supportive influences, sound resources, and healthy energy to be able to have clearer channels for accurate and useful answers.
 Detox your relationships and other outside influences like social media and other entertainment sources that you “plug in” your energy.

 Identifying and honing your intuitive senses takes practice.
 Like any new skill or exercise, it requires time and repetition to grow strong.
 The more you can set aside time to practice techniques like the ones I mention below, the easier it will be to recognize intuitions guiding presence in your life.

 Imagine a radio that must be tuned into the right frequency.
 If the dial is a little bit too far to the right or the left, the station becomes full of static and the message is murky or missed.
 Something similar can happen when you are learning how to tune in to your intuition.